Sinister Wisdom is a Multicultural Lesbian Literary & Art Journal

 Creative Work by Amber Carpenter, Tegan Grant, Barbara Haas.
 Alexandria Kapczynski, Sheree Mack, E. Manning-Pogé, Tina Minkowitz, Michele Patrizi, Allegra Perhaes, Sam Samson, and More!

-Sinister Wisdom Issue #87: “Tribute to Adrienne Rich”
+Sinister Wisdom Issue #87: “Tribute to Adrienne Rich” SOLD OUT

 Features work by Cheryl Clarke, Rachel Tzvia Back, Elliott batTzedek, Elana Dykewomon, Stephania Byrd, Jocelyn Heath, Jewelle Gomez, Antonia Matthew, Alexis Pauline Gumbs, Lynda Koolish, Jenny Factor, Chris Shorne, Bekah Steimel, and Alison Bechdel.
 Obituary for Leigh Star and more!